KrupaVadher/CMPE255Project/README.md

 To run this project, follow these:
 1. Download and unzip the json file from link given above.
 2. Keep json file and all source codes in one folder on Google Colab or Jupyter notebook
-3. Run all source codes in the sequence given below:
+3. Run all source codes(in folder 'code') in the sequence given below:
     a.
 DataConversion
     b.
 DataVisualization
     c.
 Pre-processing